-If you have a child between the ages of 18 months and 3 years of age who has Autism Spectrum Disorder (ASD), you may find yourself wondering, "How do I best support my child?"
+If your child is between the ages of 18 months and 3 years of age and has Autism Spectrum Disorder (ASD), you may be wondering, "How do I best support my child?"
 Riverside is here to help you with that question and many others as you and your family navigate this journey.

-Our team of dedicated service coordinators, developmental specialists and therapists will guide you through everything from the diagnosis, to exploring development interventions like the PLAY Project, to identifying goals for your child and much more.
+Our team of dedicated service coordinators, developmental specialists and contract therapists will guide you through everything, from the diagnosis, to development interventions like the PLAY Project, to identifying goals for your child and much more.
 You are not alone, your child is not alone.
-Riverside's experienced staff will work with you, your family and your doctors to determine the best plan for you and your child.

 The PLAY Project

 The PLAY Project is an evidence-based development intervention that provides training and support for families of children showing concerns with social interactions and engagement.
 Riverside's PLAY Project Home Consultants teach parents techniques that are effective, fun and useful in everyday interactions.

 If you suspect your child has autism, contact our ADEP team at (937) 440-3099.